thvu02/website_v1/hugoplate/content/english/pages/experience.md

 Position: Tech Innovator
 Dates: Jun 2021 - Sep 2021

+[VentureWell,](https://venturewell.org/) alongside Verizon and Clinton Global Initiative University (CGI U), hosted a startup accelerator which I participated in as a representative of SISYPHUS Global Systems along with some other SISYPHUS staff.
+The startup accelerator was called Verizon and CGI U Social Innovation Challenge and is the first of three phases for VentureWell's E-Team program.
+The three phases, in order, are Pioneer, Propel, and Aspire.

-As a participant of [VentureWell's](https://venturewell.org/) startup accelerator, I determined value chain, computed competitive analysis, and identified product-market fit for SISYPHUS Global Systems.
-I also attended workshops to develop the entrepreneurial skills necessary to successfully launch a startup and participated in coaching/mentorship with Verizon and VentureWell representatives to refine SISYPHUS's technology and marketing strategies.
+During this program, I planned value proposition, determined value chain, computed competitive analysis, identified product-market fit, and conducted informational interviews with various subject experts in environmental science, urban planning, and engineering.
+This allowed me to better orient SISYPHUS's product to ensure the most success and opened my eyes to all the factors that need to be considered when creating a product.
+Beyond this, I attended workshops to develop the entrepreneurial skills necessary to successfully launch a startup and participated in coaching and mentorship sessions with Verizon and VentureWell staff to refine SISYPHUS's technology stack and marketing strategies.
+Going through all these exercises and sessions, I was able to help SISYPHUS improve not only its web-app product, but also how the company pitched the product.

+When the program reached the final stages, all the startup teams participating were told that they'd be doing a product pitch to a panel composed of VentureWell, Verizon, and CGI U staff.
+The performance of each startup on this product pitch would determine whether they can move to the next stage of VentureWell's E-Team program, Propel.
+I was slightly worried for SISYPHUS because the startup was quite young compared to the other startups.
+Additionally, the other startups had more staff and connections than us.
+Nevertheless, I didn't show fear and prepared for the product pitch competition with confidence.

-Additionally, I organized and presented a product pitch to Chelsea Clinton, Verizon representative Nicki Palmer, and VentureWell CEO Phil Weilerstein that won against 12 startups and secured SISYPHUS a position in VentureWell's Propel program.
+I worked with the SISYPHUS team to organize our product pitch and presented it to Clinton Foundation Vice Chair Chelsea Clinton, Verizon representative Nicki Palmer, and VentureWell CEO Phil Weilerstein.
+Despite initial fears of not being good enough to beat the other startups, the product pitch my team gave was much stronger than that of our peers.
+My team beat the 12 other startups in the program and secured SISYPHUS a slot in VentureWell's second phase of the E-Team program.
+Unfortunately, the Propel stage was going to start when school would start, so I decided to yield my spot on SISYPHUS's team to another SISYPHUS staff member.

+All in all, I received a lot from participating in this startup accelerator.
+I knew that launching a startup was no easy task, but I didn't realize it was so complex.
+This program opened my eyes to perspectives I've never considered before and taught me many skills that I never would have learned in my major coursework.
+Furthermore, seeing all the unique problems each startup in the program attempted to solve made me realize how many issues the world is currently facing and bolstered my motivation to utilize my skillset towards societal betterment.
+Lastly, participating in this program taught me to be confident in myself regardless of the odds and to never back down from a challenge.
+The lessons and realizations I gained from this program changed my perspective on my undergraduate education and put me on the path to where I am today.
+If I didn't participate in this program, I don't think I would be anything near what I am now.

 {{< /accordion >}}